 Bank Balance Confessions: The 29-Year-Old Founding A Start Up

 Here at The Cusp, we believe that talking about money empowers us to make more informed choices – and that tracking your spending can be revelatory.
-Here’s the latest instalment in our series exploring the income and expenditure of young Australians.
+Here’s the latest instalment in our money diary series exploring the income and expenditure of young Australians.
 Want to get better with money?
 We can help you there, too.

 I left my full-time gig at a food magazine earlier this year to launch a start-up content agency for the food industry.
 Going from an extremely well-paid full-time salary of $98,000 to working on a contract basis, all the while paying for things like new website design, office supplies and other new business expenses has been a definite swerve in terms of managing my own cash flow and things like tax, but I find it immensely satisfying and feel quite in control of my money now more than ever.